seanbaxter/circle/walkthrough/functions.md

 Injecting function 'F2'
 ```

 `inject_from_dir` is the new entry point for code generation.
 It uses the POSIX API [opendir](https://pubs.opengroup.org/onlinepubs/009695399/functions/opendir.html) to create a cursor into the contents of a directory.
 Each call to [readdir](https://pubs.opengroup.org/onlinepubs/009695399/functions/readdir.html) returns a descriptor of the pointed-at item in the directory, and advances the cursor to the next item.
-The final call to [closedir](https://pubs.opengroup.org/onlinepubs/009695399/functions/closedir.html) is an unnecessary but appreciated act of civic responsibility.
+The final call to [closedir](https://pubs.opengroup.org/onlinepubs/009695399/functions/closedir.html) is an unnecessary but thoughtful act of civic responsibility.

 After matching the file's extension, we simply expand the `inject_from_json` macro on that filename.
 We're now inside an _if-statement_ inside a _while-statement_, but these are all meta constructs.
 The innermost real scope is still the global namespace, so those functions are injected there.
 (However there exist sneaky mechanisms for injecting a declaration into any namespace from any scope, if you find yourself in that situation.)